Gumbo64/sm64-crypto/readme.md

 ### Linux

-1. Install prerequisites (Ubuntu): `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev`.
+1. Install prerequisites (Ubuntu): `sudo apt install -y git build-essential pkg-config libusb-1.0-0-dev libsdl2-dev bsdmainutils`.
 2. Clone this repo which will create a directory and then cd into it.
 <!-- 2.
 Clone the repo: `git clone https://github.com/sm64-port/sm64-port.git`, which will create a directory `sm64-port` and then **enter** it `cd sm64-port`. -->
 3. Place the sm64 z64 file renamed to `baserom.us.z64` into the repository's root directory.